ceph/ceph/doc/rados/operations/operating.rst

 --------------------------

-Using traditional ``sysvinit`` is the recommended way to run  Ceph with CentOS, Red Hat, Fedora, and SLES distributions.
-You may also use it for older distributions of Debian/Ubuntu.
+Using traditional ``sysvinit`` is the recommended way to run  Ceph with CentOS, Red Hat, Fedora, Debian and SLES distributions.
+You may also use it for older distributions of Ubuntu.

 Starting all Daemons